Object-centric proto-symbolic behavioural reasoning from pixels: Related work, challenges and contribution

-There are two major challenges at the unsupervised learning with object-centric representations: working with complex naturalistic scene images~\cite{jiang2023object} and the generation of meaningful physical actions (i.e., interacting through continuous control) derived from the reasoning process when the input is high-dimensional (i.e., image) and the environment is partially-observable.
-This work focus on the latter.
-We show that simple conditional reasoning problems, such as, ``if there is a heart move squares to the left, otherwise move squares to the right" ($(A \to B) \land (\neg A \to C)$) is already unsolvable for non-object-centric representations SOTA algorithms---See Sec. \ref{sec:results}.
-An underlying problem for both challenges is to achieve high performance in world state dynamic estimation (world model learning), but allowing adaptation and generalization.
-We designed the object-centric backbone architecture to incorporate adaptation, following the free energy principle theory of information brain processing~\cite{friston2010free,lanillos2021active}, where the brain estimates the world by continuously approximating its internal model, learn by experience, to the real world through approximate Bayesian computation.
-To implement it, we opted for an iterative variational inference approach inspired by the IODINE~\cite{Greff2019a_Iodine} architecture.
-Whilst iterative methods have shown less performance than amortized approaches (e.g., slot-attention architecture~\cite{locatello2020SlotAttention}), at least at perceptual tasks, it provides Bayesian filtering and smoothing, thus allowing better counterfactual reasoning.
+There are three major challenges in unsupervised learning with object-centric representations: $i)$ working with complex naturalistic scene images~\cite{jiang2023object}, $ii)$ the generation of meaningful physical actions (i.e., interacting through continuous control) when the input is high-dimensional (i.e., image) and the environment is partially observable and $iii)$ behavioural reasoning, where these actions adhere to a high-order goal, such as logics.
+This work focuses on the latter.
+We show that simple conditional reasoning problems, such as, ``if there is a heart move squares to the left, otherwise move squares to the right" ($(A \to B) \land (\neg A \to C)$) is already unsolvable for non-object-centric representations SOTA algorithms---see Sec.~\ref{sec:results}.
+An underlying problem for the challenges is to achieve high performance in world state dynamic estimation (world model learning), but allowing adaptation and generalization.
+We designed the object-centric backbone architecture to incorporate adaptation, following the free energy principle theory of neural information processing~\cite{friston2010free,lanillos2021active}, where the brain estimates the world by continuously approximating its internal model, learned by experience, to the real world through approximate Bayesian computation.

 Finally, another relevant challenge, which is not addressed in this work, is to deal with complex non-linearities of physical contact, such as collisions.
-Physics-based simulation based approaches~\cite{piloto2022intuitive} and Deep Reinforcement Learning (RL)~\cite{haramati2024entity} is showing the best results but they still provide the ground truth object masks or entail oversimplified segmentation in the visual input respectively.
+Physics-based simulation-based approaches~\cite{piloto2022intuitive} and Deep Reinforcement Learning (RL)~\cite{haramati2024entity,sold2025mosbach} variants are showing the best results.